Skip to main content

 Tortuga: A Pirate's Tale was developed by Gaming Minds Studios.

 Tortuga: A Pirate's Tale has received neutral reviews from players.
-Most players liked this game for its story but disliked it for its graphics.
+Most players liked this game for its story but disliked it for its gameplay.

 Tortuga: A Pirate's Tale is a single player game.

-Similar games include Abandon Ship, The Pirate: Caribbean Hunt, Port Royale 4, Windward, King of Seas and others.
+Similar games include The Pirate: Caribbean Hunt, Abandon Ship, Port Royale 4, Windward, Republic of Pirates and others.